 They cover specific areas of construction and construction-related tasks.

-Window coverings are type of material used for a variety of purposes including: weatherproofing, privacy, and managing sunlight.
+Window coverings are a type of materials used for a variety of purposes including weatherproofing, privacy, and managing sunlight.

 They are commonly found in residential and commercial settings.

 Window contractors typically engage in duties including: